 Atlantic International University

-The Post Doctorate of Information Technology goal is to help students acquire the practical skills and theoretical knowledge necessary to work as an expert in their field.
+The objective of the Postdoctoral research in Information Technology is to help students acquire the practical skills and theoretical knowledge necessary to work as an expert in their field.
 The program will prepare Information Technology graduates to pursue academia, counseling, or leadership positions in their chosen areas of study.
 The Information Technology program is designed to advance the professional development of experienced information technology graduates and professionals in the information technology arena by extending their research and equipping them with broad research and process information technology skills, enabling them to make a key leadership contribution to their chosen fields.

-AIU’s Post Doctorate degree in Information Technology goes one step further by allowing students to study and research multiple key areas of computer science to develop a unique foundation of practical knowledge and computer science theory.
+AIU’s Postdoctoral research program in Information Technology goes one step further by allowing students to study and research multiple key areas of computer science to develop a unique foundation of practical knowledge and computer science theory.

-Your AIU Distance Learning Post Doctorate program in Information Technology will be a custom-made program, designed just for you by you and your advisor.
+Your AIU Distance Learning Postdoctoral program in Information Technology will be a custom-made program, designed just for you by you and your advisor.
 This flexibility to meet your needs is seldom found in other distance learning programs.
 Our program does not require every student to study the same subjects and use the same books and other learning materials as every other student.
-Instead our online Post Doctorate programs are designed just for you.
+Instead our online Postdoctoral programs are designed just for you.
 They are individually designed to meet your needs and help you to reach your professional and personal goals.

 Research Topics in Information Technology: